murilotet/mule_slant/README.md

 ### Proposed Slanted 4D-Transform mode

-This project
-Divider is a minimal project that's kept deliberately very small.
  When you build it using CMake/make (see below) it generates:

  1. **A Slanted 4D-TM encoder command-line executable: `bin/encoder`**
  2. **A Slanted 4D-TM decoder command-line executable: `bin/decoder`**